 The Governor’s Award provides financial support to academics who are recognized for their expertise and research in areas important to the Bank's core functions.

-The award consists of a research grant of $25,000 per year per recipient for a term of up to two years, and is subject to an annual review and confirmation process.
+The award consists of a $30,000 annual research grant for a term of up to two years, subject to an annual review and confirmation process.